adriancretu/beacons-android/README.md

 #### What this library is

-An easy way for your app to broadcast Bluetooth beacons, as explained on this page.
+An easy way for your app to broadcast Bluetooth beacons.

 #### What this library **isn't**